AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-appmeasurement-analyticsextension.md

 Use the following sections to understand the differences between your current and future implementations, and how to get started with the upgrade.

-## Understand how your existing Adobe Analytics implementation compares with the new Customer Journey Analytics implementation
+## Understand the upgrade from an Adobe Analytics implementation to a Customer Journey Analytics implementation

 The following sections show the differences between an AppMeasurement or an Analytics Extension implementation that sends data only to Adobe Analytics, and an implementation after upgrading to Customer Journey Analytics.